bwat47/joplin-copy-as-html/README.md

 - Preserve heading characters `(## TEST)`
 If enabled, `## TEST` will remain as-is in plain text output.

+As of version 1.0.15, the following options are provided for external hyperlinks (only impacts markdown links containing http/https URL):

+- Title - Displays link title only (default).

+- URL - Displays link URL only.

+- Markdown Format - Displays full markdown link formatting with title and URL.

 ## Known Issues

 - The context menu options appear in the rich text editor's context menu (but aren't functional, the plugin is only intended for the markdown editor).